kangood/prune-admin/README.en-US.md

 - Powered by Vite for rapid development and hot module replacement
 - Integrates Ant Design, providing a rich set of UI components and design patterns
 - Written in TypeScript, offering type safety and an improved development experience
-- [Integrate backend](https://github.com/KangodYan/prune-api) using the popular Node.js framework NestJS to provide data services
+- Integrate backend [Prune Api](https://github.com/KangodYan/prune-api) using the popular Node.js framework NestJS to provide data services
 - Includes common admin features like user management, role management, menu management, and area management
 - Supports internationalization for easy language switching
 - Customizable themes and styles, Use TailwindCSS for atomic operations with on-demand usage